jon-jacky/Piety/editors/edd.md

 scrolling region.
 The argument and options can appear together, so you can type *edd.main('test.txt', p=':', h=8)*.

-By default, the *edd* command region displays just two lines.
+By default, the *edd* scrolling command region displays just two lines.
 But this is usually not enough to show all of the output from some *edd* commands, for example *n* (list buffers).
 Use the *h* option (above) to show more lines.
-Or, to change the number of lines during an editing session:
-*!edd.cmd_h = 8*.
+Or, to change the number of lines during an editing session: *!edd.cmd_h = 8*.

 **edd** can wait for input without blocking, so it can run with a cooperative multitasking system such as [Piety](../piety/README.md).

-Revised October 2014
+Revised February 2015